-Upon the consummation of the Business Combination, ParentCo's Common Stock, warrants and units are expected to trade on the Nasdaq Capital Market ('NASDAQ'') under the proposed symbols "PCT," "PCTTW" and "PCTTU," respectively.
+Upon the consummation of the Business Combination, ParentCo's Common Stock, warrants and units will have been approved for listing on the Nasdaq Capital Market ("NASDAQ") under the symbols "PCT," "PCTTW" and "PCTTU," respectively.

 We are an "emerging growth company" as defined under the U.S. federal securities laws and, as such, have elected to comply with certain reduced public company reporting requirements.